 Fracture Development on Europa:

 If it's something out of this world you're interested in, how about one of the moons of Jupiter?
 Europa has a relatively thin (<30 km) and intensely fractured crust of ice around an underlying ~100-km-thick ocean.
 What are the nature of the stress fields that produced these faults and fractures?
 What are their growth mechanisms?
 How similar are Europan faults to terrestrial faults?
 These questions are being addressed through detailed mapping of Galileo Mission images of the Europan surface, in order to characterize fractures and deformation sequences.
 Subsequent analytical models of stress fields related to effects such as tidal bulging induced by Jovian gravity may provide insights to the intense deformation history on Europa.
 Funding Agency: NASA (until 2011).
 Past Graduate Students: Sandi Billings; Scott Marshall; Justin Vetter; Julie Groenleer; Christina Coulter; Jonathan Kay.
-Current Graduate Students: None.
-Most recent conference abstract: AGU 2010.
+Collaborators: Louise Prockter (Applied Physics Lab).
+Most recent conference abstract: GSA 2013.

 See 2008 article in Science Daily